SayHomeBuy.com Logo

 for a quick estimate on how much home you can afford.

-Note: applicants living in markets where home prices are high will consider minimum-payment mortgage plans to be within their income affordability range.
+Note: applicants living in markets where home prices are high will consider minimum-payment mortgage plans that place your loan qualification within an income affordability range.

 Your capacity to repay your mortgage loan is a key factor for lender approval